S&P 500 7,440.75F -0.04% DOW NASDAQ 29,691.75F -0.08% VIX 18.25 -6.12% CRUDE 84.24 +0.00% NAT GAS 3.13 -0.03% GOLD 4,234.70 -0.05%

 How to Use This Data

-Seasonal projection data for the NASDAQ Composite illustrates how the index has historically performed during this same calendar period across prior years.
-The consecutive pattern carries a 90.0% win rate, meaning the index closed higher 60 days later in 90.0% of comparable historical instances.
-The midterm election year pattern tells a notably different story, with a win rate of just 38.5%.
+Seasonal projection data for the NASDAQ Composite reflects how the index has historically performed during this same calendar period across prior years.
+The consecutive pattern carries a 90.0% win rate, meaning the index closed higher in 90 out of roughly 100 comparable historical windows.
+The midterm election year pattern tells a notably different story, with only a 38.5% win rate over those specific cycles.

-Seasonal patterns are built entirely from historical data and cannot anticipate earnings surprises, policy shifts, geopolitical developments, or macroeconomic shocks.
-A 90.0% win rate does not guarantee a positive outcome in any individual year.
-These figures represent statistical tendencies, not predictions.
+Seasonal patterns are built entirely from historical price behavior and cannot incorporate current conditions such as earnings surprises, Federal Reserve policy shifts, geopolitical developments, or breaking economic news.
+A 90.0% win rate still leaves a meaningful probability of a down period, and no statistical tendency guarantees any specific outcome in a given year.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.